mhostetter/galois/docs/basic-usage/element-representation.rst

 .. warning::

     To display elements in the power representation, :obj:`galois` must compute the discrete logarithm of each element displayed.
-    For large fields (or fields using :ref:`explicit calculation <explicit calculation>`), this process can take a while.
-However, when using :ref:`lookup tables <lookup tables>` this display mode is just as fast as the others.
+    For large fields (or fields using :ref:`explicit calculation <explicit-calculation>`), this process can take a while.
+However, when using :ref:`lookup tables <lookup-tables>` this display mode is just as fast as the others.

 In prime fields, the elements are displayed as :math:`\{0, \alpha, \alpha^2, \dots, \alpha^{p-2}\}`.